 Email me to set up a free, no-obligation 30 minute meeting.
 Let's face business challenges together, and realize the benefits of living here together too!

 My friend Catherine changed the course of my life when she gave me Michael Pollan's book, The Omnivore's Dilemma.
 I began a transition from 98% industrial food consumption to buying 50% local foods from local farmers and stores.
-I read food labels and shop at the farmer's market when I can, and donate time for weeding at Peachtree Circle Farm here in Falmouth.
-I recently joined the Board of Falmouth Farmers' Market.
+I read food labels, join CSA's and shop at the farmer's market when I can.
+I also donate time for weeding at Peachtree Circle Farm here in Falmouth and participate in Veganuary.
 It matters.